 Development will have regard to its visual impact within its landscape context and the landscape type in which it is situated.
-Development will be assessed to consider whether it is appropriate to the landscape character type within which it is situated, as identified in the Lancashire Landscape Character Assessment, December 2000.
+Development will be assessed to consider whether it is appropriate to the landscape character, amenity and tranquillity within which it is situated, as identified in the Lancashire Landscape Character Assessment, December 2000 or any subsequent update.
 In addition:

-- A landscaped buffer of appropriate depth and species will be provided for development that impacts upon land outside settlement boundaries, and wherever necessary includes advanced planting, in order to limit the visual impact of development; - Development proposals will ensure that existing landscape features will be conserved, maintained, protected and wherever possible enhanced through increased tree cover including soft edge / transitional areas of planting;
+- A landscaped buffer of appropriate depth and species will be provided for development that impacts upon land in or adjacent to the Countryside, and wherever necessary includes advanced planting, in order to limit the visual impact of development; - b) Development proposals will ensure that existing landscape features will be conserved, maintained, protected and wherever possible enhanced through increased tree and shrub cover including soft edge / transitional areas of planting;